 Citizenship, Memory, and a Culture of Peace in El Salvador: A Toolkit for Teachers and Educators is an educational material designed to facilitate work on democratic citizenship, memory, and a culture of peace in schools and other educational spaces for children and adolescents in El Salvador.
-The materials, aligned with the existing agenda for moral, urban, and civics was created in collaboration with the National Office of the Ombudsman (la Procuraduría para la Defensa de los Derechos Humanos – PDDH) and the Ministry of Education of El Salvador (MINED).
+The materials were created in collaboration with the National Office of the Ombudsman (la Procuraduría para la Defensa de los Derechos Humanos – PDDH) and the Ministry of Education of El Salvador (MINED).

 The materials, aligned with the country’s educational priority of Morals, Urbanity and Civics and its social sciences curriculum, were created specifically for work with students in grades 7 through 12.
 Equally, the toolkit works to integrate itself into national-level efforts to promote coexistence and a culture of peace in school.
 The first book of the toolkit, for its part, offers a brief theoretical and methodological introduction meant to orient educators to the material and the possibilities that the toolkit presents.